Soundproof Windows – How Effective Are They?

 The third important factor to consider is noise source.
 Consider this example:

 You live in an apartment building.
 Upstairs neighbors are stomping around above you, causing vibrational and airborne noise to come straight through the ceiling and into your bedroom or living space.
-Obviously the noise source would need to be taken into account.
-And a nice Acoustic Membrane could be used to buffer the vibration and block out the airborne sound transmission.
+Obviously the noise source would need to be taken into account; an acoustic membrane could be used to buffer the vibration and block out the airborne sound transmission.

 What can you do to improve the Soundproofing of your window?
 Consider upgrading to a heavier duty soundproof window, or adding a high-STC sound dampening curtain.
 By combining soundproofing layers and minimizing flanking, you can dramatically improve the composite STC rating of the window and curtain together.

-For a more affordable solution to achieve better STC ratings and soundproof your existing window, check out our range of Soundproofing Curtains available online.
+For a more affordable solution to achieve better STC ratings and soundproof your existing window, check out our range of soundproofing curtains available online.
+As always, contact our team if you have any further questions!

 Summary